yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

    <div class-"callout-yellow">

-Pick-it is compatible with controllers as of version **R-J3iB** and the software module **User Socket Msg** for socket communication is required.
+Pickit is compatible with controllers as of version **R-J3iB** and the software module **User Socket Msg** for socket communication is required.
 (The product number for this module is A05B-2600-R648)